NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 3
 *In this problem, I wrote a code where the function checks a given number prime or composite.
-In this cose I have a function `checkPrimeOrComposite(int n, int m)`.*
+In this code I have a function `checkPrimeOrComposite(int n, int m)`.*
 #### Definitions
 + @ checkPrimeOrComposite - a set of statements that checks if a given number is prime or composite
 + @ n - given number